BeanGreen247/How-to-setup-Folding-at-home/README.md

 # How-to-setup-Folding-at-home
-A guide on setting up FAH
+A guide on setting up FAH on Debian / Mint / Ubuntu

+Download the packages from here https://foldingathome.org/start-folding/

 Install the dependecies
 ```